sourcegraph/about/blogposts/encrypting-the-internet-with-go-tutorial.md

 ![opt5](//images.contentful.com/le3mxztn6yoo/Cnq2quDkrYYwOi2UWgccQ/c8e102625699ac6c1b3e7f2cc758f11b/opt5.png)

 ### Other aspects of the API
-- The 0-RTT api needs to be exposed to HTTP handler, because it needs access to the live ConnectionState and the ConfirmHandshake method.
+- The 0-RTT API needs to be exposed to HTTP handler, because it needs access to the live ConnectionState and the ConfirmHandshake method.
 It uses context key information like ServerContextKey and LocalAddrContextKey.

-- API design decisions and points out how important it is to keep details irrelevant to application developers out of the api interface.
+- API design decisions and points out how important it is to keep details irrelevant to application developers out of the API interface.

 - Need to be aware of order of operations to avoid blocking: